NMonda/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. assigning a random number to variable n
 3. Write a program that prints the alphabet in lowercase, followed by a new line
 4. Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+5. Write a program that prints the alphabet in lowercase, followed by a new line.